-na is the known value for Net Airflow equal to the ventilation airflow required on the certificate of compliance.

-sre is the unknown value for SRE at 32 degrees F.

-- na1 and sre1 are the closest rated values at 32F for Net Airflow (cfm) and SRE respectively that are below the known na value. - na2 and sre2 are the closest rated values at 32F for Net Airflow (cfm) and SRE respectively that are above the known na value. - 5.
-Determining compliance.
+- na is the known value for Net Airflow equal to the ventilation airflow required on the certificate of compliance, - sre is the unknown value for SRE at 32 degrees F. - na1 and sre1 are the closest rated values at 32F for Net Airflow (cfm) and SRE respectively that are below the known na value. - na2 and sre2 are the closest rated values at 32F for Net Airflow (cfm) and SRE respectively that are above the known na value.

-- a.
-If the value determined for SRE by one or both of the alternatives in step 4 given in the directory for sensible recovery efficiency for the installed system is greater than or equal to the sensible recovery efficiency SRE required for compliance, then the system complies with the sensible recovery efficiency rating requirement.
+- 5. Determining compliance. - a.
+If the value determined for SRE by one or both of the alternatives in step 4 for the installed system is greater than or equal to the SRE required for compliance, then the system complies with the sensible recovery efficiency rating requirement.
 Otherwise the system does not comply. - b.
-If the value determined for fan efficacy (W/cfm) by one or both of the alternatives in step

-3 given in the directory for fan efficacy for the installed system is less than or equal to the fan efficacy required for compliance, then the system complies with the fan efficacy rating requirement.
+If the value determined for fan efficacy (W/cfm) by one or both of the alternatives in step 3 for the installed system is less than or equal to the fan efficacy required for compliance, then the system complies with the fan efficacy rating requirement.
 Otherwise, the system does not comply. - c.
 If compliance with both fan efficacy and sensible recovery efficiency ratings are required, then both ratings shall comply at the same Net Airflow (cfm), otherwise the system does not comply. - d.
 If the system is not listed in the HVI or other CEC-approved directory, then the system does not comply.

-NA2.3_Field Verification and Diagnostic Testing of -Multifamily Dwelling Unit Enclosures
+NA2.3 Field Verification and Diagnostic Testing of -Multifamily Dwelling Unit Enclosures